 Budget accommodations are not a thing on St. Barts.
 The French-Caribbean island knows only luxury—the chic, born-with-it variety—so, when a new hotel opens, rest assured it will be fabulously on-brand.
-Perched like an eagle’s nest on a steep hillside, the five-star Hotel Barrière Le Carl Gustaf, which debuted last fall, is built around a nearly 200-year-old plantation house that looks out over the superyacht-filled marina of the red-roofed capital, Gustavia.
+Perched like an eagle’s nest on a steep hillside, the five-star Hotel Barrière Le Carl Gustaf, which debuted last fall, looks out over the superyacht-filled marina of the red-roofed capital, Gustavia.
 Here are five reasons—not that you needed convincing—to book a stay now.

 Let There Be Light